 “The Korona virus means that we are now in a force majeure situation for the transport and logistics industry.
 Normally, being in a force majeure situation means that you are not liable for ongoing liabilities and financial losses. »

-We can ensure that SR Group and our companies focus on getting through this crisis in a good way and also help our customers meet their delivery needs to the greatest possible extent.
+We can ensure that we focus on getting through this crisis in a good way and also help our customers meet their delivery needs to the greatest possible extent.

 Our dedicated staff will work to find good solutions if possible and we will continue to deliver in line with our vision: «Best in quality and service» even during this crisis!